-The peer-review team will meet with staff, patients and carers throughout the day and will review the host team against the relevant standards.
+The peer-review team will meet with staff, people with learning disabilities and carers throughout the day and will review the host team against the relevant standards.

 During these meetings, the results of the self-review are validated and there is an opportunity for all staff to share good practice and ideas for development.

 The day also includes an open discussion session on an area of practice that the host unit would like to improve on.
 Following the visit, the project team provide the service with a report summarising their performance against the standards and the discussions on the day.
 The service can then create an action plan to address any improvements that have been suggested.